 “Nonaqueous phase liquid” or “NAPL” means a hazardous substance that is present in the soil, bedrock, groundwater, or surface water as a liquid not dissolved in water.
 The term includes both light nonaqueous phase liquid (LNAPL) and dense nonaqueous phase liquid (DNAPL).

-“No further action sites list” means a list of sites for which Ecology or PLIA has determined no further remedial action is necessary under state cleanup law to meet the criteria in WAC 173-340-330(5)(b).
+“No further action sites list” means a list of sites for which ecology or PLIA has determined no further remedial action is necessary under state cleanup law to meet the criteria in WAC 173-340-330(5).
 For each listed site, the list also identifies whether institutional controls or periodic reviews remain necessary at the site.
 Ecology maintains the list under WAC 173-340-335.

 “No observed adverse effect level” or “NOAEL” means the exposure level at which there are no statistically or biologically significant increases in frequency or severity of adverse effects between the exposed population and its appropriate control.
 Some effects may be produced at this level, but they are not considered to be adverse, nor precursors to specific adverse effects.